IDMNYU/audiolab/docs/synths.md

 #### Wavolver II

-The **Wavolver II** is one of Fritz's unique [waveshaping circuits](http://ijfritz.byethost4.com/sy_cir6.htm), designed in the spirit of Tcherepnin's Wave Multipiers and Triple Waveshaper.
+The **Wavolver II** is one of Fritz's unique [waveshaping circuits](http://ijfritz.byethost4.com/sy_cir6.htm), designed in the spirit of Tcherepnin's Wave Multipiers and Triple Waveshaper, as well as the wavefolder circuit on the Buchla Music Easel.
 Akin's description of the module explains:

 > The Wavolver is a novel, versatile waveshaper that generates a special kind of double-pulse waveform along with an extra
 > folded-wave section added between the pulses.
 It generates a wide range of timbres from a gentle sine or triangle wave to a